jamespope101/phonebook-api/README.md

 This will run the application with the default configuration properties in `src/main/resources/phonebook-api.yml`, as well as overrides for the local profile stored in `src/main/resources/phonebook-api-local.yml`.

+## Testing
+All unit/functional tests will be run as part of the build task.